-The QCEW program collects industry employment and wage information on approximately 340,000 business establishments covered by Ohio and federal unemployment insurance (UI) laws.
-These establishments employ approximately 5.4 million people, including private industry employees, as well as federal, state, and local government workers.
-Data for counties are collected at the six-digit North American Industry Classification System (NAICS) level and can be aggregated to various industry levels (NAICS industry groups, sectors, and super sectors) and geographic levels (national, state, and metropolitan statistical areas).
+The QCEW program collects industry employment and wage information on approximately 300,000 business establishments covered by Ohio and federal unemployment insurance (UI) laws.
+These establishments employ approximately 5.2 million people, including private industry employees, as well as federal, state, and local government workers.
+Data for counties are collected at the six-digit North American Industry Classification System (NAICS) level and can be aggregated to various industry levels (NAICS industry groups, sectors, and supersectors) and geographic levels (national, state, and metropolitan statistical areas).
+Quarterly, annual, and trend data are available for Ohio and the counties.
 To expand coverage and to capture employment and wage data, as well as changes in business location and primary activity, information from the ODJFS Office of Unemployment Insurance Operations (OUIO) is supplemented with data collected via four reports/surveys administered to business establishments.